rhc07/CV/README.md

 After graduating from Southamption Solent Univiersity with a Film Studies degree, I spent a few years living and working abroad before spending some time in sales and marketing roles across London.

-I have recently compeleted a 12 week intensive bootcamp at Makers Academy where I was able to grow from an interested novice programmer into a confident Junior Developer.
+I have recently completed a 12 week intensive bootcamp at Makers Academy where I was able to grow from an interested novice programmer into a confident Junior Developer.
 My experience at Makers Academy has given me the foundations of best coding practices, which I hope to bring into my next role.
 I can't wait to take on my first role within the tech industry in London where I can further expand my current coding skill-set.

 ## Projects